Listening and Experience

 “Dependent on the ear and sound, sound-consciousness arises.
 The meeting of the three is contact.
 With contact as condition, there is feeling tone.
 What one feels, that one perceives.
 What one perceives, that one thinks about.
 What one perceives, that one mentally proliferates [i.e., conceptualizes and associates].
 With what one has mentally proliferated as the source, perceptions and notions tinged by mental proliferations beset one with respect to past, future, and present forms cognizable through the ear.”

 Most of the time that we are walking about, sitting, or standing we’re thinking about some sense experience.
-What the Buddha is pointing out in the Honeyball discourse is this tendency to move from direct sense experience of something into thinking about that experience, and then through conceptual proliferation (“thought trains”) moving even further from it.
+What the Buddha is pointing out in the Honeyball discourse is this tendency to move from direct sense experience of something into thinking about that experience, and then through conceptual proliferation (‘thought trains’) moving even further from it.
 Thoughts, stories, associations; lather, rinse, repeat.
+Somewhere buried under all those conceptual layers lies direct experience.

 We’ve all experienced thought trains, which are an embodiment of mind wandering.
-It can be difficult to listen to music amongst all that mental noise, especially if music is only cast as background.
+It can be difficult to listen to music amid all that mental noise, especially if music is only cast as background, or is challenging in some way.
 But with practice in listening – actually paying attention to the sound and its attributes as our primary focus, without judgment, over and over – and remembering to return to what we’re listening to, over and over, with time it does get easier to actually hear music.
 Just the music.
-In this way listening to music can be a mindfulness practice.
+In this way listening to music can be a superb mindfulness practice.

-Practice in careful, attendant listening is helpful because an ideal location for the “wedge” that can provide space before conceptual proliferation and reactivity spins up is between perception and the volitional mental formations of judging, comparing, associating, ideation, and intention.
+Practice in careful, attendant listening is helpful because an ideal location for a wedge that can provide space before conceptual proliferation and reactivity spins up is between the vedanas and the volitional mental formations of judging, comparing, associating, ideation, and intention.
 Mindful listening teaches us to observe the start up of these processes, and thus let them be.
 They will fade of their own accord since that is their nature.
-A quiet and less distracted mind, trained by listening, is less likely to be sucked into the twin vortices of dismissing what is novel or challenging, and endless thinking.
+A quiet and less distracted mind, trained by non-judgmental listening, is less likely to be sucked into the twin vortices of dismissing what is novel or challenging, and endless thinking.

-It’s important to note here that there’s nothing wrong with thinking about music.
+It’s important to note here that there’s nothing wrong with thinking about music – or anything else for that matter!
 Our minds are very good at thinking; most of us have a few decades or more of practice.
 There is a place for ideation, associations, storytelling and the like.
 The challenge is to be aware that these processes are actually happening, and to recognize when they are useful, and when they’re just another form of distraction to fill up time.
 In other words, can we distinguish between the direct experience of music, and how we subsequently relate to it?
+More generally, can we distinguish between any direct experience and how we are relating to it?

 --